 2018- “Justice, Arts, and Migration” Network.
 An international collaborative infrastructure for academic research, conferences, and arts events through which academics, artists, service providers, and activists from all over the world are involved.
 Key institutional partners are Hong Kong Baptist University (led by Erni) and University of Lincoln, UK (led by Prof. Stephanie Hemelryk Donald).

 2019- “Digital Citizenship in Asia: Creativity, Literacy, and Civic Engagement,” Collaboration with an international team led by Prof. Audrey Yue, National University of Singapore.
-Funding is being sought from the Singapore Minister of Education Tier 2 Academic Research Fund.

 2019- “Transpacific Cultural Research Network,” Collaboration with Simon Fraser University, Canada, and National University of Singapore.
 Funding is being sought from the Social Sciences and Humanities Research Council (SSHRC) – Partnership Development Grants, Canada.
 HKBU team led by John Erni.